-- ✓ Evaluated the performance of the President and Chief Executive Officer - ✓ Reviewed the CEO's quarterly Report on 2023 Priorities. - Recommended to the Board the approval of the 2023 salary and bonus awarded to the President and Chief Executive Officer. - Reviewed the President and Chief Executive Officer's assessment of each executive. - Reviewed the Audit Committee's assessment of the Executive Vice-President, Chief Financial Officer and Chief Actuary and of the Internal Auditor. - Reviewed the Risk, Governance and Ethics Committee's assessment of the Executive Vice-President and Chief Risk Officer.
+- Evaluated the performance of the President and Chief Executive Officer. - Reviewed the CEO's quarterly report on 2024 management priorities approved by the Board. - Reviewed the President and Chief Executive Officer's assessment of each executive. - Reviewed the Risk, Governance and Ethics Committee's assessment of the Executive Vice-President and Chief Risk Officer and of the Chief Compliance Officer.